ultraDevs/powerful-blocks/readme.txt

 * Custom Class, ID, Attributes
 * More coming soon InshAllah.

-## You will be able to add these advanced controls to any block by using our *PB Block Wrapper* Easily!
+## You will be able to add these advanced controls to any block by using our *PB Block Wrapper* Easily! ( Pro )

 ### Blocks
 * [Accordion](https://powerfulblocks.com/blocks/accordion)